-- 1. For every optional spanning-tree edge (i.e., a connect(A, B) equation), in one of the spanning trees, the connection equations are generated according to section 9.2. - 2.
-For every optional spanning-tree edge not in any of the spanning trees, the connection equations are generated according to section 9.2, except for overdetermined type or record instances R. Here the equations 0 = R.equalityConstraint(A.R, B.R) are generated instead of A.R = B.R.
+- For every remaining optional spanning-tree edge in any of the spanning trees, the connection equations are generated according to section 9.2.
+For connect(a, b) with overdetermined connector R, this corresponds to the optional spanning-tree edge between a.R and b.R generating the equation a.R = b.R. - For every remaining optional spanning-tree edge not in any of the spanning trees, the connection equations are generated according to section 9.2, except for overdetermined type or record instances R. Here the equations 0 = R.equalityConstraint(a.R, b.R) are generated instead of a.R = b.
+R.